Eyes on Ukraine, Putin tightens curbs on protesters

 Putin signed laws on Monday envisaging tougher punishment for people involved in riots and imposing life sentences for various "terrorist" crimes.
 He also approved tighter controls on bloggers, some of whom have emerged as opposition leaders and have used the Internet to criticise Putin and arrange protests.

-"All this tightening will be applied only for political ends," said Dmitry Gudkov, a member of parliament who helped organise rallies against Putin in the winter of 2011-12.
+"All this tightening will be applied only for political ends," said Dmitry Gudkov, a member of parliament who helped organise rallies against Putin in several cities in the winter of 2011-12.

 The moves underline Kremlin concern that the unrest in Ukraine, where demonstrations put the Moscow-backed president to flight, might encourage protests in Russia, even though the annexation of the Crimea peninsula from Ukraine has helped push Putin's ratings to their highest level since late 2010.

-The new measures were announced hours before a few hundred people gathered on Moscow's Bolotnaya Square to mark the second anniversary of a major rally there that was broken up by riot police on the eve of Putin's inauguration for a third term.
+The new measures preceded a rally planned by opposition activists in Bolotnaya Square in central Moscow on Tuesday, the anniversary of a protest against Putin on May 6, 2012, the eve of his inauguration for a third term as president.

-The dozens of arrests on May 6, 2012 were widely seen by Kremlin critics as the start of a clampdown on the opposition.
-Authorities denied permission for Tuesday's rally and activists said police detained 12 people who unfurled signs with slogans such as "Russia is not a prison".
-However, they later let a few hundred others gather quietly, without banners, on the square.
+The 2012 protest, on the same square, was crushed by riot police and many were detained in what Kremlin critics say was the start of a clampdown on the opposition.

-Security is tight in central Moscow this week ahead of a military parade on Red Square on Friday, presided over by Putin, marking the Soviet victory over Nazi Germany in World War Two.
+Police were out in force in central Moscow before the protests and ahead of Friday's military parade on Red Square, presided over by Putin, marking the Soviet victory over Nazi Germany in World War Two.

 Seven received jail terms of up to four years although the Kremlin denies using the courts for political ends and dismisses talk of a clampdown on the opposition.